 Having a work-life balance is an important factor for many people when considering a new job.
 It allows us to have a life outside of the job and spend time with loved ones.

 Even if the company you’re interviewing for takes care of their employees through a good work-life balance, great culture, and great atmosphere, I still wouldn’t bring it up during the interview.
 If you do, it may cost you moving onto the next round of interviews.
-Coming from someone who has been interviewing people for 30 years, as soon as somebody tells me this, I assume they are a clock watcher.
-Someone who only cares about working from 9-5, doing exactly what their supposed to do and nothing more.
-It shows me that this person won’t be willing to stay extra hours in a crunch, or volunteer for extra projects.
+Coming from someone who has been interviewing people for 30 years, as soon as somebody tells me this, I assume they are a clock watcher — someone who only cares about working from 9-5, doing exactly what they’re supposed to do and nothing more.
+It shows me that this person won’t be willing to stay extra hours in a crunch or volunteer for extra projects.
 I assume this person isn’t willing to kick ass for me, and I think about moving on from them.

 Even though we all want it, we all deserve it, and we’re all looking for it, stay away from noting a work-life balance during an interview.
 It will bring up red flags that will lead employers to move on from you in their search.
 They will have that doubt in their mind that you won’t be willing to go the extra mile for them.

 For more guidance and advice from Colorado’s number one headhunting firm, check out our blog!